Utsav-J/Practicing-Python/README.md

-#Welcome
-This contains some common and basic programs that i did using python.

-##Subtitle
-this should be under the subtitle
+some simple python programs i practiced when i was first learning python